Yoga for Menopause Symptoms

 Menopause Yoga Poses for Symptom Relief

-Want relief in a short window?
+Want support in a short window?
 Spend 10–15 minutes with these menopause yoga poses, matched to your dosha.
 Start small, notice what helps, and keep what feels good.

 General Practices for All Doshas